Configure Multi-Factor Authentication (MFA)

 2. Enter your email address and click Send me reset instructions.

-3. Follow the instructions in the Password Reset email.
+3. Follow the instructions in the password reset email.

 What if I didn't receive an SMS MFA code?